freeradical13/freeradical13.github.io/index.md

 ## Oceanography

 [Oceanography][] is the study of the oceans on the Earth.
 An [Ocean][] is a large body of saline water.
-[Salinity][] defines the amount of dissolved salts (grams), and usually includes some gases (e.g. CO<sub>2</sub>) and inorganic ions, in water, as a ratio per thousand grams (‰).
+[Oceans formed on Earth][history of oceans] about 4.4 billion years ago.
+[Salinity][] defines the amount of dissolved inorganic solids (usually salts), and usually includes some gases (e.g. CO<sub>2</sub>) and inorganic ions, in water, as a ratio per thousand grams (‰).
 Typical salinity of an ocean is 35‰ or 3.5%, made mostly of Chlorine and then Sodium and then other salts, and the proportions of salts are relatively constant throughout the world (Marcet's Principle, Forchhammer's Principle or the Principle of Constant Proportions) even though salinity generally varies between about 33‰ and 37‰ depending on the amount of freshwater and other conditions.
+[Brackish water][] has some salinity but less than 33‰.
 Ions are generally added to oceans by river discharge, volcanic eruptions, and hydorthermal activity.
 Ions are generally removed from the ocean by adsorption, sea spray, biological processes, and hydrothermal activity.
 Salinity approaches ~35‰ as depth increases and the depth range with a sharp change in salinity is called the [halocline][].

 The [thermocline][] is the depth range with a sharp change in temperature (generally where sunlight no longer penetrates).
 The [pycnocline][] is the depth range with a sharp change in density produced by the effects of the thermocline and halocline.
 Where the pycnocline is low (e.g. polar oceans), there is significant vertical mixing (upwelling and downwelling).